Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Do a basket whip, then on 4 and 5 lead a [continuous whip], an settle in a [starter] position on 6.

+### Whip with two outside turns into over-rotated open position

+Start in a [open] position.
+The footwork and handwork are exactly the same as a [whip with an outside turn] up to an including step 6.
+A common error is to begin leading the outside turn before 6 rather than at the end of 6.
+Perform a whip with two outside turns.
+On 7 step forward towards 12 o'clock such that your right foot points at 3 o'clock while leading one full outside pivot turn with the left hand, on 8 lead another outside pivot turn while you turn to face 3 o'clock.
+You should end in an over-rotated [open] position because you face 3 o'clock as opposed to 12 o'clock and because the follower face 9 o'clock instead of 6 o'clock.

+Next pattern suggestions:

+- [shadow position into sweetheart into scout handhold] Note that steps 7, 8, and 1 should be done in one fluid motion to maintain angular momentum.

 ### Dips